Policy on Unacceptable Actions by Customers

 The council publishes its Unacceptable Actions Policy on its website.

 Changes to the Unacceptable Actions Policy are to be brought to the appropriate council committee for noting.
-This Policy will be reviewed every three years with the next review due towards the end of 2021.
+This Policy will be reviewed periodically and as appropriate.